kaden175ck/pong/README.md

 # Guide for TA

 - README.md - This file provides an overview of the project, including its purpose, how to set it up, and how to use it.
-- explanation.md - Here, you'll find detailed explanations of the codebase, including how the algorithms work and the reasoning behind certain coding decisions.
+- EXPLANATION.md - Here, you'll find detailed explanations of the codebase, including how the algorithms work and the reasoning behind certain coding decisions.
-- reflect.md - This document captures our development journey, discussing both the process of building the project and the thought process that guided our decisions.
+- REFLECT.md - This document captures my development journey, discussing both the process of building the project and the thought process that guided my decisions.

 # Pong Game